geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 math: false
 ---

-This is the story of how the age-old question of how to send a non-`Send` type in Rust to a different thread came up in my quest for writing testable code. !!!TODO!!!!
+This is a story of testability, multithreading, and the age old question of _how do we send a_ `!Send` _type in Rust_.
+I'll explore how (not) to do this, while rambling on about how writing obsessively testable code leads to better design.
+Hot takes incoming.

 # Testability and Multithreading

 Let's take a few steps back and set the scene: say we have a function that spawns a thread.
-We'll keep it simple --trivial even-- to focus on the essentials and say that all this thread does, is play some audio [^trivial-example].
+We'll keep it simple --trivial even-- to focus on the essentials.
+Let's say that all this thread does, is play some audio[^trivial-example].
 For a first try, we could structure our code like so:

 ```rust